Quartz/bad-data-guide/README.md

 **An exhaustive reference to the problems seen in real-world data along with suggestions on how to resolve them.**

 As a reporter your world is full of data.
 And that data is full of problems.
-This guide presents a thorough description of many of the kinds of problems that crop up over and over again in the many kinds of data journalists work with.
+This guide presents a thorough description of many of the kinds of problems that crop up over and over again in the data journalists work with.

 Most of these problems can be solved.
 Some problems can't be solved and that means you shouldn't use the data.
 Other problems can't be solved, but you should still use the data with care.
 In order to allow for these ambiguities, this guide is organized by who you should take the problem to *first*: your source, a programmer, an expert, etc. In the details of the problem you may also find suggestions for what to do if the first suggestion can't help you.